P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: Camera Model

 Meanwhile, the corresponding unprojection function is

 where

 It can be observed that polynomials $\rho(\theta)$ and $z_p(r)$ and bias $ ^T$ are intrinsic parameters that need to calibrate.

-It should be noted that the Jacobian matrix of the camera projection function can be calculated with chain rules as Eq.~\eqref{Taylor_Jacobian}, which matters in motion estimation and calculation of point uncertainty.
+It should be noted that the Jacobian matrix of the camera projection function can be calculated via chain rules as Eq.~\eqref{Taylor_Jacobian}, which matters in motion estimation and calculation of point uncertainty.